ibm-cloud-architecture/refarch-jee/phases/phase1.md

 ![Source report 24](/phases/phase1_images/source_report/Source24.png?raw=true)

-We can see that the WebSphere Application Migration Toolkit is warning us of a CDI scan behaviour change which might result on a degraded startup performance.
+We can see that the WebSphere Application Migration Toolkit is warning us of a CDI scan behaviour change which might result on a degraded startup performance of our applications.
 Ideally, we should address this issue.
-However, since we are **lifting and shifting** the app, we are only changing those pieces of code/configuration that will prevent our app to run on a newer WebSphere Application Server version and different IBM platform.
+However, since we are **lifting and shifting** our applications, we are only changing those pieces of code/configuration that will prevent our applications from running on the newer WebSphere Application Server version.
 Therefore, we can just bear this warning in mind for a future refactoring/enhancement of our apps.

 Moving on to the **Java Code Review** category tab, these are the aspects the WebSphere Application Migration Toolkit warns us about: